dejonghe/nginx-swag/README.rst

-Converts swagger docs to NGINX Configs
+Converts Swagger docs to NGINX Configs
 =======================

 This project converts swagger documentation to NGINX configuration files.